aws-neuron/aws-neuron-sdk/docs/tutorial-tensorflow-serving-data-parallel.md

-# Neuron Data Parallel TensorFlow Serving
+# Using NeuronCore Group with TensorFlow Serving

-TensorFlow Serving is a serving system that allows customers to scale-up inference across a network.
-Neuron TensorFlow Serving uses the same API as normal TensorFlow Serving.
-The only differences are that the saved model must be compiled for Inferentia and the entry point is a different binary named `tensorflow_model_server_neuron`.
+TensorFlow serving allows customers to scale-up inference workloads across a network.
+Neuron TensorFlow Serving uses the same API as normal TensorFlow Serving with two differences: (a) the saved model must be compiled for Inferentia and (b) the entry point is a different binary named `tensorflow_model_server_neuron`.
 The binary is found at `/usr/local/bin/tensorflow_model_server_neuron` and is pre-installed in the DLAMI or installed with APT/YUM tensorflow-model-server-neuron package.

 ## Installing tensorflow model server
 The configuration of your version of Linux will determine the correct settings - see this [link](./guide-repo-config.md).